Singapore Examinations and Assessment Board: Regulated examinations

+Provisions

+SEAB oversees certain provisions and regulations on exam conduct to protect the integrity.
+The board also determines usage of certain Scientific calculator and Electronic dictionary models, as well as monitoring current events such as train disruptions to minimize unplanned disruptions when exams are underway, and archival of examination papers including the ten year series editions.

 Organisation Structure

-SEAB is governed by a board which is led by a Chairman.
+SEAB is governed by a board which is led by a chairman.
 The Chief Executive is the professional head of the organisation.
-Under the Chief Executive are various divisions organised into 2 clusters: Assessment and Exam Cluster and Corporate Cluster.
+Under the Chief Executive are various divisions organised into two clusters: Assessment and Exam Cluster and Corporate Cluster.
 Divisions in each cluster are led by Directors/Deputy Directors.